searsia/searsiasuggest/README.md

 out the provided poor-person's approach to [collecting suggestion data][1].
 See also the provided [example suggestion file][2].

-[1]: src/main/perl/ "getting some data"
+[1]: src/main/perl/ "Get some data without logging your users"
-[2]: src/test/resources/exampleSuggestions.txt "example data"
+[2]: src/test/resources/exampleSuggestions.txt "Example data"